aghounshell/FCR_DOC/README.md

 # FCR_DOC

-Scripts to support Hounshell et al. in prep. manuscript.
+Scripts to support Hounshell et al. in revisions manuscript.

-Run in the following order: 1_LakeAnalyzer_thermo.R, 2_Eco_DOC_rlnorm.R, and 3_Env_ARIMA.R.
-SI_SensitivityTest.R is included for additional, supplementary information
+Run in the following order: 1_LakeAnalyzer_thermo.R, 2_Eco_DOC_rlnorm_FC.R, and 3_Env_ARIMA_FC.R.
+Scripts used for the original manuscript submission can be found in /Scripts/Original.
+Key, generated data-sets, including from the developed DOC ecosystem model can be found in the /Data/ folder.